 - Will the company be raising additional funds after SEIS?
 And if so how will any extra lines of funding affect my underlying share in the company?

 Just like EIS investments, SEIS are often complex.
 Usually these investments are best suited to high-net-worth and sophisticated investors.
 So if you are inexperienced as an investor, you should speak with an accountant or an investment manager who can provide you with independent advice.

-It is worth noting if you have a CGT bill to pay you can potentially acquire shares in an SEIS company at no very little cost to yourself as the 50% income tax relief added to the 50% CGT reinvestment relief.
-The resulting 25% left can then be offset at tax at the 45% rate if your an additional rate tax payer.
+It is worth noting if you have a CGT bill to pay you can potentially acquire shares in a SEIS company at very little cost to yourself as the 50% income tax relief is added to the 50% CGT reinvestment relief.
+The resulting 25% left can then be offset against your rate of tax.
 Furthermore, any returns from the underline investment are tax free.